antogno/blogsonic/README.md

 * [Codeception][8];
 * [realfavicongenerator.net][20].

+> **Note**: The existence of Blogsonic has the sole purpose of showing a very basic example of a CRUD Web Application.
+This means that not much attention has been paid to the code and its structure. **Blogsonic is a beginners' project made by a beginner**.

 ### Who created [Blogsonic][1]?

 The designer and creator of [Blogsonic][1] it's me, that is Antonio Granaldi.
 You can see my LinkedIn profile by [clicking here][2].